prosekit/prosekit/website/guide/integrations/vue.md

 <ClientOnly><App/></ClientOnly>
 :::

-We first define a component `CodeBlockView` that renders the node.
-The component receives [`VueNodeViewProps`](/api/interfaces/vue-node-view-props) as props.
-The props contains the node and some other useful information.
+We start by defining a `CodeBlockView` component to render the node.
+This component receives [`VueNodeViewProps`](/references/vue/#vuenodeviewoptions) as props, which include the node and other useful information.

 ::: code-group
 <<< @/../playground/examples/vue-code-block/code-block-view.vue [code-block-view.vue]
 :::

-`CodeBlockView` would render a `LanguageSelector` component, which is that button at the top left corner, and also a `<pre>` element to contain the code.
-We bind the `contentRef` to the `<pre>` element so that the editor can manage its content.
+`CodeBlockView` renders a `LanguageSelector` component (the button in the top left corner) and a `<pre>` element to hold the code.
+We bind the `contentRef` to the `<pre>` element, allowing the editor to manage its content.

-After the component is defined, we can register it as a node view using `defineVueNodeView`.
-The `name` is the name of the node, which is `"codeBlock"`. `contentAs` is the name of the property that contains the content of the node.
-In this case, it's `"code"`, which means that a `<code>` element would be rendered inside the `<pre>` element. `component` is the component we just defined.
+Once the component is defined, we can register it as a node view using [`defineVueNodeView`](/references/vue/#definevuenodeview).
+The `name` is the node's name, in this case `"codeBlock"`. `contentAs` is the property name that contains the node's content.
+Here, it's `"code"`, which means a `<code>` element will be rendered inside the `<pre>` element. `component` is the component we just defined.

 ```ts
 import { defineVueNodeView, type VueNodeViewComponent } from 'prosekit/vue'